-Authors: Dr Christine Condon, Resident Medical Officer, St Vincent’s Hospital, Melbourne, Australia; A/Prof Rosemary Nixon AM, Dermatologist, The Skin Institute, Carlton, Australia.
+Authors: Dr Christine Condon, Resident Medical Officer, St Vincent’s Hospital, Melbourne, Australia; A/Prof Rosemary Nixon AM, Dermatologist, Skin Health Institute, Carlton, Australia.
 Copy edited by Gus Mitchell.
 December 2020.

 Red ear syndrome (RES) is an uncommon disorder that presents with intermittent attacks of pain and reddening of one or both ears.

 Red ear syndrome affects all age groups with a median age of onset of 44 years (range 4–92 years).
 In children there is a male predominance of 2:1 in reported cases, compared to a slight female predominance in adults (1.25:1).
 Studies in children and adolescents presenting with migraines to a neuropsychiatry clinic found 20–25% had red ear syndrome on specific questioning, suggesting it is more common than the 100+ reported cases would indicate.

 Red ear syndrome can be classified as either primary and secondary.

 The pathogenesis of red ear syndrome is unknown and it is likely to be different in the two groups.

 There are two theories as to how the syndrome can arise.